o3de/sig-testing/governance/SIG Testing Charter.md

 * Develop non-testing extensions to features owned by other SIGs
 * Maintain the entire Automated Review pipeline, including Jenkins and its hardware infrastructure fleet
 * Provide headcount to execute manual test plans
-* Service Level Agreement (SLA) for other SIGs to act on known issues
+* Defining or enforcing a Service Level Agreement (SLA) for how fast other SIGs to act on their own issues

 ## SIG Links and Lists: